LoL Universe Indexing and Search

 Their name became feared throughout the known world.

-The darkin.
+The Darkin.

 Warring among themselves, they destroyed any other who stood against them.
-With his crystalline bow, Varus assassinated enemy commanders and champions, helping the darkin defeat entire mortal armies with ever greater ease.
+With his crystalline bow, Varus assassinated enemy commanders and champions, helping the Darkin defeat entire mortal armies with ever greater ease.

 In the months that followed, the queen carried Varus to the First Lands—those that would later be known as Ionia.
 Now made monstrous by the bow's power, her last act was to command her followers to bury her alive in a lightless well, sunk deep beneath a mountain temple overlooking the village of Pallas.